 When planning your project, check the weather to rule out high humidity or rain.
 You’ll want to do this during low moisture periods.
 Gather your equipment ahead of time and study all guidelines and directions.

 Remember to purchase an oil-based product made specifically for natural hardwood.
 Popular choices include walnut oil, coconut oil, and teak oil.
 NOTE: The treatment may change the coloring or undertones of the wood.
 Test it in a small area before applying it to the entire deck.

 - Deckwise Ipe Oil – offers UV protection and a slightly brown tint

 - Messmer’s U.V.
 Plus Natural Hardwood Finish – comes in three different colors if you want to encourage your deck toward a certain hue

 If your Ipe needs sanding, use an orbital sander and 50 grit disks.
 Move the sander across the boards going with the grain.

 Be sure to vacuum (with your shop vac) and rinse any dust.
 Consider using a pre-sealer to open the wood for better penetration.
 You’ll find these products online or at your local hardware store.

 Apply the sealer with a lint-free cloth or natural bristle brush.
 Work with long strokes and overlap them to ensure evenness.
 Use a dry rag to wipe off any excess oil.
 Be on the lookout for drips in between the boards or along the sides.

-While Ipe maintenance is straight-forward, there are a few things to consider.
+While Ipe maintenance is straightforward, there are a few things to consider.

 - The jury is out on pressure-washing your Ipe.
-Some experts say it’s harmful, while others advise it’s okay.
+Some experts say it’s harmful, while others advise that it’s okay.
 If you choose to pressure wash the deck, make sure the setting is no higher than 1200psi.